moznion/Perl-PrereqScanner-Lite/README.md

 - scan\_module($module\_name)

-    Scan and figure out prereqs by module name.
+    Scan and figure out prereqs which is instance of `CPAN::Meta::Requirements` by module name.

     e.g.